 This workshop explores the most critical element in the graced work of passing on the faith – you.
 Because the content of the faith is a Person – the Person of Christ – the person of the catechist is pivotal for success.
 The vocation of the catechist is to be a witness of Christ’s goodness, of His zeal, of His ways, of Him – to be like the Master.
 “Whatever be the level of his responsibility in the Church, every catechist must constantly endeavor to transmit by his teaching and behavior the teaching and life of Jesus” (CT 6).
 This calling is both joyfully thrilling, and jarringly daunting.
 It is a supernatural work, beyond our natural capacities.
 “Catechesis . . . is consequently a work of the Holy Spirit, a work that He alone can initiate and sustain in the Church” (CT 72).
 And sustain in you.
 This foundational workshop offers inspiration, insight, and guidance to encourage catechists as they strive to live out their privileged vocation.

-Petroc Willey BD, PhD, STL, PhD, is married to Katherine and has four children – Charis, Benedict, Nicholas and David, and granddaughters Miriam and Teresa.
-He is the Director of the...
+Petroc Willey BD, PhD, STL, PhD, is married to Katherine and has four children – Charis, Benedict, Nicholas and David, and granddaughters Miriam, Teresa, and Tirzah.
+He is the...
 Read more

 Ron Bolster is an assistant professor of theology on the faculty of the Catechetics Office at Franciscan University.
 The former director of that Office, he also served the Diocese of Peoria before...
 Read more